 27. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 28. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.

 29. Contributes to the overall success of Planning, Design & Construction by performing all other duties and responsibilities as assigned.

-The Assistant Project Manager is supervised by the University Architect and Director of Planning, Design & Construction or the University Engineer and Associate Director of Planning, Design & Construction and may oversee tasks assigned to support staff and student employees.
+The Assistant Project Manager is supervised by the University Architect and Director of Planning, Design & Construction or the Associate Director of Planning, Design & Construction and may oversee tasks assigned to support staff and student employees.

 OFFICE OF HUMAN RESOURCES

 JOB FAMILY 4